 Targa Resources Partners LP is a limited partnership recently formed by Targa Resources, Inc. This is the initial public offering of our common units.
 All of the common units are being sold by us.
 Prior to this offering, there has been no public market for our common units.
-We expect the initial public offering price to be between \$19.00 and \$21.00 per unit.
-Our common units have been approved for listing on The NASDAQ Global Market under the symbol "NGLS."
+We expect the initial public offering price to be between \$ and \$ per unit.
+We intend to apply to list our common units on The NASDAQ Global Market under the symbol "NGLS."

 Investing in our common units involves risks.
-Please see "Risk Factors" beginning on page 17.
+Please see "Risk Factors" beginning on page 18.